- Mad Cow Issue 63 Now Available Online

 Currently of course a number of posts are related to how we are all coping with the ever changing situation, including new rules, opening hours etc. Hopefully over time things will return to some more level of normality at which point I aim to start providing more varied information on our pubs and what they are doing, as well updates on our events and what we have coming up.
 I also will look at how we can coordinate the information across both platforms a bit more where appropriate.

-In the meantime if you have any updates, or see any relevant external posts that you think should be shared with the branch, then feel free to let me know by emailing the Social Media Officer
+In the meantime if you have any updates, or see any relevant external posts that you think should be shared with the branch, then feel free to let me know by emailing the Branch Social Media Coordinator

 - Ascot Beer Festival 2020 Cancelled